itsolver/Marketing-Site/_posts/2015-09-28-bitbucket_guest_post-george.md

 What if you could deploy websites straight from Bitbucket?
 What if you could build static websites and have the power of a full blown CMS?
 What if non-developers could update content and have changes pushed back to your Bitbucket repository?

-The new CloudCannon Bitbucket Add-on makes all of this possible.
+The new CloudCannon Bitbucket add-on makes all of this possible.

 ### What is CloudCannon?